mark-watson/hy-lisp-python-book/manuscript/linkeddata.md

 - property: a URI (also referred to as a "Resource")
 - value: a URI (also refered to as a "Resource") or a literal value (like a string)

 The subject for each Sedona related triple is the above URI for the DBPedia human readable page.
 The subject and property references in an RDF triple will almost always be a URI that can both ground an entity to information on the web.
 The human readable page for Sedona lists several properties and the values of these properties.
-One of the properties is "dbo:areaCode" where "dbo" is a name space reference (in this case for a [DatatypeProperty](http://www.w3.org/2002/07/owl#DatatypeProperty).
+One of the properties is "dbo:areaCode" where "dbo" is a name space reference (in this case for a [DatatypeProperty](http://www.w3.org/2002/07/owl#DatatypeProperty)).

+The following two figures show an abstract representation of linked data and then a sample of linked data with actual web URIs for resources and properties:

 {width=70%}
 ![Abstract RDF representation with 2 Resources, 2 literal values, and 3 Properties](images/rdf1.png)